GIST-DSLab/ARC_Prompt/Logical_coherence/README.md

 <img src="https://github.com/GIST-DSLab/ARC_Prompt/assets/22788924/01a1283f-e81e-434f-9af1-1d2467eb0cc7"  width="50%" height="50%"/>

-Grey blocks illustrate prompt sets delivered to the LLM, including the sample task, target task, and LLM’s prior responses, as shown in Fig. 8.
+Grey blocks illustrate prompt sets delivered to the LLM, including the sample task, target task, and LLM’s prior responses, as shown in the above figure.
 Green blocks denote the final answer.
 CoT relies on a single grey block, indicating that the LLM strictly follows the provided sub-tasks.
 Conversely, LtM and ToT prompt the LLM to generate and address sub-tasks sequentially, represented by decomposed results (red) and intermediate responses (blue).
 ToT further distinguishes itself from LtM by evaluating multiple suggestions for sub-task handling and selecting the most effective one through a voting mechanism.